-These classic French Lemon Crêpes are the ideal option for a delicious breakfast or as an after dinner dessert treat.
-Soft, buttery and delicate, this traditional crêpes recipe is served with a tangy yet sweet lemon syrup and a luxurious dollop of Bonne Maman Wild Blueberry Conserve.
-The citrus hit off set with the fruity conserve provides an exceptional topping to your crêpes.
+These classic French Lemon Crêpes are the ideal option for a delicious breakfast or as an after-dinner dessert treat.
+Soft, buttery and delicate, this traditional crêpes recipe is served with a tangy yet sweet homemade lemon syrup and a luxurious dollop of Bonne Maman Wild Blueberry Conserve.
+The citrus hit offset with the fruity conserve provides an exceptional topping to your crêpes.

 Crêpes have always been a staple during my childhood.
 My French Mum would add orange zest and orange blossom water to the batter and I remember the smell wafting up into my bedroom.
 It was intoxicating.
 The smell was so enticing and would lure me into the kitchen where we would enjoy our traditionally made crêpes sprinkled with sugar and a squeeze of lemon juice with the French radio playing in the background.

 This tradition has continued into my own home with my daughters and I love it.
-They adore crêpes and I literally can’t make them quick enough!
-As well as on Sundays, we also enjoy them for special occasions like Mother’s Day, Easter, Pancake Day but also for the lesser known La Chandeleur.
+They adore crêpes like my Whole Wheat with Lemon Curd or Traditional Crepes with Roasted Strawberries, and I literally can’t make them quick enough!
+As well as on Sundays, we also enjoy them for special occasions like Mother’s Day, Easter, Pancake Day but also for the lesser-known La Chandeleur.
+In truth, they love breakfast recipes that don't involve toast or cereal!
+Banana chocolate muffins, chocolate chip scones and Cinnamon Scrolls are firm favourites!

 This basic crêpes recipe is my foolproof recipe to create these classic French beauties.
-With simple kitchen ingredients you’ll be able to create these Lemon Crêpes with Wild Blueberry Conserve at home too.
+With simple kitchen ingredients, you’ll be able to create these Lemon Crêpes at home too.

 - Sugar: Only a little needed to provide sweetness.